- About MaxiCode

 IDAutomation MaxiCode products support the format ~??? to specify the ASCII code of the character to be encoded.
 This allows easy encoding of GS, RS and EOT.
 For example, the following data:

 Encoded Data Verification should be performed to ensure proper encoding.

 The IDAutomation MaxiCode Font and Encoder may be used to print MaxiCode as a font.
-Additionally, many IDAutomation Barcode Components and Applications support MaxiCode in 2D versions of the software, including the Barcode Label Software Pro, Image Generator, ActiveX Barcode Control, .NET Windows Forms Control, ASP.NET Server Control and the Java Barcode Product.
+The IDAutomation MaxiCode font includes two types of fonts, a standard high-resolution hexagon version and a low-resolution octagon version designed for 8-12 dots per mm as defined in Annexe J of the AIM specification.
+Additionally, many IDAutomation Barcode Components and Applications support MaxiCode in 2D versions of the software, including Barcode Label Software Pro, .NET Standard & .NET Core, SSRS, Crystal Reports, ActiveX Barcode Control, .NET Windows Forms Control, ASP.NET Server Control and the Java Barcode Products.